 The town museum, founded in 1899, is located in the "bower" in the castle's inner bailey.
-Following the Bavarian-Upper Austrian state exhibition in 2012, the permanent exhibition of the town museum was redesigned from scratch.
-History is brought to life across three floors of fascinating interactive exhibits and audio stations.
+In the last years the permanent exhibition of the town museum was redesigned from scratch.
+History ist brought to life across four floors of fascinating interactive exhibits and audio stations.